floor-licker/tcpstrip/README.md

 ---

-A high-performance TCP proxy designed for high-frequency trading (HFT) environments that strips TCP Timestamp options (TSopt) from connections to prevent timing information leakage.
+A high-performance TCP proxy that strips TCP Timestamp options (TSopt) from connections to prevent timing information leakage.
+For when you want to control or eliminate TCP timestamp behavior for a specific latency-critical connection without requiring root, kernel modifications, or system-wide changes.

+## Use-case
+When:
+- You're running in colocated racks managed by a hosting provider
+- You're deploying inside a containerized infrastructure
+- You're on shared or locked-down machines (like at exchange proximity sites)
+- You don't have root privileges or access to firewall rules
+- You want to spoof timestamps, not just strip them
+- You want to run in userspace with no root access required
+- You want to simulate specific kernel behaviour (e.g., Linux 5.10 vs 5.4)
+- You're building a deception layer to confuse timing-based reconnaissance
+- You have monitoring tools that rely on timestamps (and should remain unaffected)

 ## Table of Contents